DE11priyatam/DE11priyatam/README.md

 👩‍💻  About Me :
 I am a Data Engineer

-🔭 I am a data enthusiast with extensive experience in big data tools and cloud technologies.
-I have worked on various projects involving data ingestion, processing, and analysis, and I am proficient in using tools like Hadoop, Spark, Hive.
-My experience with Azure,GCP,AWS includes working with S3, EC2, and EMR, and I have successfully implemented scalable and fault-tolerant data pipelines using these services.
+🔭 As a data engineer, I possess extensive expertise in data processing and analysis, with a focus on GCP and Azure technologies.
+I've successfully implemented robust data pipelines using tools such as BigQuery, Dataflow, and Pub/Sub in GCP.
+In Azure, my proficiency extends to services like Azure Data Lake Storage, Azure Databricks, and Azure Event Hubs.
+My experience demonstrates a keen ability to navigate and optimize cloud-based solutions tailored to the unique offerings of GCP and Azure platforms.